Genocide justification: In general

 All genocides are considered to go along with rationalizing narratives justifying them in terms of threat and urgency, and the perpetrators consider their actions right and necessary.

 According to W. Michael Reisman, "many of the individuals who are directly responsible operate within a cultural universe that inverts our morality and elevates their actions to the highest form of group, tribe, or national defense".
 Bettina Arnold observed, "It is one of the terrible ironies of the systematic extermination of one people by another that its justification is considered necessary."
 She also argued that archaeology and ancient history are sometimes used to justify genocide.
 Rationalizing genocide helps perpetrators accept their actions and role in the genocide, preserving their self-image.
 Academic Abdelwahab El-Affendi writes that one of the horrors of genocide "is when everyone else, including academics and leading intellectuals, seems to believe the narrative, or at least prevaricate about its plausibility".

 Examples

-1804 Haiti massacre
+1804 Haitian massacre

 According to the historian Philippe R. Girard, the genocide of French Creoles after the Haitian Revolution was justified by its perpetrators based on the following rationales: